got Bees?

 A: Most likely the bees were there for the purpose of making honey, but that would depend in part on the time of the year and what is growing in the area.

 We send our bees to many areas, some for honey production and some for crop pollination.
-The ones you see way up north, like Michigan and the Dakotas (where we have a couple semi loads now) are typically on a "honey flow" of either clover or canola and sometimes just wildflower blooms.
+The ones you see way up north, like Michigan and the Dakotas (where we usually send a couple semi loads) are typically on a "honey flow" of either clover or canola and sometimes just wildflower blooms.
 These are not collecting a check, but often pay to be there.

 The ones making honey are not typically charging the land owner anything at all, instead the beekeepers pay a fee for the use of the rights to the property during the honey season.
 Each hive will average anywhere from 30 to 80 pounds of honey - sometimes more on a great year.
 On a bad year, weather wise, when there's not much extra stored there's no harvest, so it's all expenses to get the bees there and back.